 Today Pride parades, festivals and parties are still political events – where LGBT+ people can come together, make a statement by being themselves in public and continue to fight for equality – but they are also a brilliant opportunity to celebrate in a safe, inclusive environment.

 Many Pride events are traditionally held in June, which is Pride month, although in Kent some events take place later in the summer.
-Here are all of Kent’s Pride events which we expect to be running in 2019:
+Here are the dates for Kent’s Pride events taking place in 2019:

 If you’re interested in travelling further afield to go to a Pride parade, you can find a good map of other UK Pride events here: www.ukpon.lgbt/pridedates